internetstandards/Internet.nl/documentation/Operational Changes.md

 This document describes operational/deployment changes throughout new versions.
 This is intended for developers and hosters.

+## Change overview for version 1.7

+* The package python-whois needs to be manually removed due to [#782](https://github.com/internetstandards/Internet.nl/issues/782)

-## Change overview for version 1.6
+## Change overview for version 1.6(.1)

-Based on an existing 1.5.x setup:
+Based on an existing 1.5.x setup or 1.6 setup that you are upgrading to 1.6.1:

 ```bash
 # The next steps need a privileged user